angelopasquale/bayesian_statistics_project/README.md

 # Joint Species Distribution Models - Gibbs sampling implementation in RCpp

 This project aims at implementing a Gibbs Sampler for the GJAM model presented by [Taylor and Rodriguez](https://projecteuclid.org/euclid.ba/1478073617).

-Here below the complete model:
+For a detailed mathematical description of the model, please refer to our report, contained in this Github repository.

 ## Getting Started